Centennial Park Tulip Time Holland

 There are several lovely tulip displays near the downtown businesses with lots of great places to shop and eat.

-New Holland Brewing and The Curragh are a couple of favorites with nice outdoor dining areas available.
+New Holland Brewing and The Curragh are a couple of my favorites with nice outdoor dining areas available.
 There’s nothing like dining al fresco on a lovely spring day during Tulip Time!

-Tulips At Centennial Park - Tulip Time In Holland
+Centennial Park Tulip Time Holland

 Centennial Park